gtroshin/OnlineShop/README.md

 - Make: `brew install make`

 ## Run Tests
-Before running tests via command line, check `destination` in MAkefile and that is available on your Mac by running `instruments -s devices`.
+Before running tests via command line, check `destination` in [Makefile](Makefile) and that runtime and simulator are available on your Mac by running `instruments -s devices`.

 Command line: